HomeTrue North Blog

 Packing Tips

 The mornings are pleasant.
-You can dress in tees and trousers.
-However, the evenings can get colder.
-So, you will need warm clothing like jeans, light woolen cardigans, long-sleeved shirts, and sweatshirts.
-Remember to carry your raincoat/waterproof jacket along.
+You can dress in t-shirts and long pants.
+The evenings can get colder.
+So, you should bring warm clothing like jeans, light woolen cardigans, long-sleeved shirts, and sweatshirts.
+Remember to carry your raincoat/waterproof jacket.

 The ocean floor at Hopewell Rocks with large natural rock sculptures in summer